WenqinSHAO/rtt_changedetect_rnn_lstm/README.md

 ![The layout of the model](cpt_model_1.png)
 The above figure outlines the structure of the _model_1_ described in [model.py](model.py).

-It has two inputs. __input_seq__ takes the input data in form of sequence, while __input_seq__ take the same data in form of array.
+It has two inputs. __input_seq__ takes the input data in form of sequence, while __input_array__ take the same data in form of array in one go.
 The input sequence length is hardcoded to 100.

 It has two outputs. __aux_out__ indicates the input sequence experiences at least one change when its value draws close to 1. __main_out__ is of same size as input sequence.
 It colors each datapoint with 1 and 0.
-Changepoints can be further deduced from segments of same color.
+Changepoints can be further deduced from continuous datapoints of same color, a segment.
 For example, if the __main_out__ gives [0.01, 0.02, 0.01, 0.99, 0.98, 0.99, 0.03, 0.1, 0.02], it indicates changes proabably happen at [3,6].

 The detailed data processing procedure can be found in [data.py](data.py).